andreasvirkus/cottage/pages/contact.md

 That's `hello, hello` in Estonian.

-I'm currently helping [Klaus](https://klausapp.com) conquer the world of customer support's conversation quality.\
+I'm currently helping [Klaus](https://klausapp.com) conquer the world of customer support's conversation quality.

+When I'm not hanging out with the coolest cat in tech, I consult others on front-end best practises, help them execute their next big project or am tinkering on something small (and often silly).

-But that's not to say I'll turn down an interesting, small(ish?) project to tinker on, so let me know if you'd like to collab!
+Do let me know if you'd like to collab!\
 Either shoot me an [e-mail](mailto:write@andreasvirkus.me) or find me from the onlines 👇

 <social-links/>